 With lower self confidence, the child may exhibit poor mental and physical performances.

-- If a parent for instances says, “I know you will win the race”, the child will automatically start assuming that he has won the race and he will have no doubts in his mind, irrespective of what the outcome may be.
+- If a parent for instance says, “I know you will win the race”, the child will automatically start assuming that he has won the race and he will have no doubts in his mind, irrespective of what the outcome may be.

-- On the other hand, if you told your child “you just don’t have the stamina”, he will get nervous for the poor outcome predicted for him.
+- On the other hand, if you told your child “you just don’t have the stamina”, he will get nervous about the poor outcome predicted for him.
 The child at this point may decide to lose to prove that his parents are right.

 3. Develop inferiority complexes